Don’t we all wish there were more than 24 hours in a day?

 But when you’re burnt out, you’ll find yourself unable to get anything done at all.

-Getting stuck in that grinding cycle isn’t good for your work or mental health.
+Getting stuck in that grinding cycle is horrible for your work and mental health.
 Everything’s good in moderation — work included.
-Throughout your day, make time for a quick walk, coffee break, or to read a chapter of a book.
+Throughout your day, make time for a quick walk, coffee break or to read a chapter of a book.

 If you struggle with taking breaks, build them into your schedule so you actually take them (even if you feel like you don’t need it in the moment!)